zkamvar/zkamvar/content/blog/2022-09-28-happy-cycling/index.md

     wrap: 80
 ---

+**Heads up:** This blog post is _long_ and rambling at times.
+I am mostly writing this for myself; others may find its content of limited use.
+This will be your only warning.

 If you asked me five years ago in Lincoln, Nebraska what I would be doing in five years, I would not have been able to give you a good answer beyond either